 Use curry powder as a seasoning in soups, stews, and sauces, as well as in marinades for meat and vegetables.
 It also adds an interesting layer of flavor to chicken salad, hamburgers, and deviled eggs.

 Jars and containers of curry powder can be found in the spice section of most supermarkets.
 However, these types of spice blends do lose freshness and flavor as they sit on the shelves, so buying from a spice store or ethnic market will ensure a more lively curry powder blend.
 You can also make your own curry powder using a spice grinder or old coffee grinder.

 Curry powder should be kept in a cool, dark place at room temperature.
 If you have purchased the spice blend in bulk, transfer to a container with a tight-fitting lid, where it will last for three to four years.
 To test if the mixture is still fresh, smell and taste the powder; if the aroma is weak and the flavor barely there, it is time to replace the curry powder.

 Nutrition and Benefits

-Since curry powder blends range in ingredients, the specific nutritional breakdown will vary.
+Since curry powder blends vary in ingredients, the specific nutritional breakdown will vary as well.
 In general, the spice mixture is a good source of vitamin B6, manganese, iron, vitamins K and E, as well as fiber.

 There are overall benefits that curry powder offers, especially since turmeric is a prevalent ingredient.
 Turmeric is an antioxidant and has anti-inflammatory properties, and has been shown to relieve joint pain and inflammation.